moajohansson/IsaHipster/README.md

 imports "$HIPSTER_HOME/IsaHipster"
 ```

 Now, you should be able to try Hipster.
+Currently, you will need to start Isabelle
+from the shell (using the command 'isabelle jedit') for all dependencies to work.
-Start up Isabelle on for example
-`Examples/TreeDemo.thy` and have a go.
+Start up Isabelle on for example `Examples/TreeDemo.thy` and have a go.

 _Disclaimer_: There are quite a few hacks around, and Hipster is not a polished
 and finished product by any means.
 Let us know if you run into anything too odd,